lsst-ts/observatory-ops-docs/Observing-Interface-Setup/observing-environment-package-management.rst

 If the changes should be included in base environment there are two options:

 #.
-Updated the cycle build, create a new tag, and merge the main branch onto the deploy branch.
+Updated the cycle build, and create a new tag.
-   Then change the base-environment definition file This is the best option, but
+   Then change the base-environment definition file

 .. _Update-Notebook-Environment-in-Nublado-Procedure-Steps: